jamesbowman/openexrpython/openexr.rst

 .. class:: OutputFile(filename, header)

-   Creates the EXR file *filename*, with given *header*.  *header* contains the image's properties and is a dict created by :func:`Header`.
+   Creates the EXR file *filename*, with given *header*.  *header* contains the image's properties represented as a dictionary - for example the one created by the convenience function :func:`Header`.

    .. doctest::